DrInfinite/naparajith/src/content/profile/3-skills.md

 ## Professional Skills

-- **Agile Development** – Expertise in iterative and adaptive software development.
+- **Agile Development**
+  Proficient in adaptive, iterative development practices ensuring rapid delivery of high-quality software.

-- **Workplace Proficiency** – Strong collaboration and communication skills.
+- **Workplace Proficiency**
+  Strong interpersonal, collaboration, and communication skills in diverse team environments.

-- **Marketplace Platforms** – Experience in building and maintaining marketplace applications.
+- **Marketplace Platforms**
+  Hands-on experience building and maintaining scalable, user-centric marketplace applications.

-- **End-to-End Quality Assurance** – Ensuring software quality across the development lifecycle.
+- **End-to-End Quality Assurance**
+  Skilled in executing QA strategies across the entire development lifecycle for robust product outcomes.

-- **Cross-Functional Teamwork** – Effective collaboration across diverse teams.
+- **Cross-Functional Teamwork**
+  Proven ability to collaborate effectively with engineering, product, design, and operations teams.

-- **Contract Negotiation** – Skilled in drafting and managing software contracts.
+- **Contract Negotiation**
+  Experienced in drafting, reviewing, and managing software contracts and vendor agreements.

+- **Decision-Making**
-- **Decision-Making** – Strategic problem-solving and risk assessment.
+  Strategic thinker with strong problem-solving abilities and risk assessment expertise.

-- **Management & Leadership** – Leading teams and driving project success.
+- **Management & Leadership**
+  Demonstrated leadership in guiding teams, managing timelines, and driving project delivery.

-- **Business Development** – Identifying opportunities and fostering growth.
+- **Business Development**
+  Adept at identifying new opportunities, expanding offerings, and fostering sustainable growth.

+---

 ## Technical Skills

-- **Web Technologies** – Proficient in modern web development frameworks.
+- **Web Technologies**
+  Proficient in React, HTML, CSS, JavaScript, and backend frameworks like Node.js and Spring.

-- **Application Development Architectures** – Experience with various software architectures.
+- **Application Development Architectures**
+  Experience working with monolithic, microservices, and serverless architectures.

-- **SQL, NoSQL, and NewSQL** – Database management and optimization.
+- **SQL, NoSQL, and NewSQL**
+  Skilled in data modeling, query optimization, and managing relational and non-relational databases.

-- **DevOps Tools** – Implementing CI/CD pipelines and cloud automation.
+- **DevOps Tools**
+  Expertise in CI/CD, version control (Git), Docker, Jenkins, and cloud-based automation.

-- **Test Automation Frameworks** – Building robust automated testing solutions.
+- **Test Automation Frameworks**
+  Building and maintaining test suites using Selenium, JUnit, Cypress, and other tools.

-- **Shell Scripting** – Automating tasks and improving efficiency.
+- **Shell Scripting**
+  Automating repetitive tasks and system configurations using Bash and Zsh.

-- **Microsoft Office** – Proficient in Excel, Word, and PowerPoint.
+- **Microsoft Office Suite**
+  Advanced proficiency in Excel (including macros), Word, and PowerPoint for documentation and reporting.

-- **UX/UI Design** – Designing intuitive user experiences.
+- **UX/UI Design**
+  Experience in creating intuitive interfaces using Figma, Adobe XD, and accessibility-first design.

-- **Data Analytics** – Analyzing and interpreting data for insights.
+- **Data Analytics**
+  Proficient in Power BI, Excel analytics, and Python-based data exploration and visualization.

-- **Product Analytics** – Measuring product performance and user engagement.
+- **Product Analytics**
+  Measuring product usage, defining KPIs, and interpreting engagement metrics to drive decisions.

+---

 ## Domain Knowledge

-- **Technology Stacks** – Expertise in various programming ecosystems.
+- **Technology Stacks**
+  In-depth understanding of modern programming ecosystems and best development practices.

-- **Data Structures & Algorithms** – Strong problem-solving foundation.
+- **Data Structures & Algorithms**
+  Solid problem-solving foundation with competitive programming experience.

-- **Databases & Networking** – Understanding of database management and network protocols.
+- **Databases & Networking**
+  Knowledge of database internals, indexing strategies, and core networking protocols (TCP/IP, HTTP).

-- **Quality Assurance** – Ensuring software reliability and performance.
+- **Quality Assurance**
+  Expertise in manual and automated testing strategies to ensure product stability and performance.

-- **Cloud Computing** – Experience with AWS, Azure, and Google Cloud.
+- **Cloud Computing**
+  Experience deploying and managing applications on AWS, Azure, and Google Cloud platforms.

-- **Software Development Life Cycle (SDLC)** – Knowledge of end-to-end development processes.
+- **Software Development Life Cycle (SDLC)**
+  Familiar with all SDLC phases from requirements to deployment and maintenance.

-- **Agile Methodologies** – Experience in Scrum, Kanban, and Lean practices.
+- **Agile Methodologies**
+  Practical experience with Scrum, Kanban, and Lean workflows to ensure efficient delivery.

-- **Continuous Learning** – Staying updated with industry trends and innovations.
+- **Continuous Learning**
+  Commitment to upskilling and staying current with evolving technologies and industry trends.